woman practicing self love for building confidence and emotional well-being

 The Science of Self-Love or Self Compassion

 Then along the way, things begin to go sour.
-Plans do not go as expected and disappointment begin sets in.
+Plans do not go as expected and disappointment begin to set in.
 Instead of offering compassion, the natural response often becomes self-criticism.

 What Is Self-Love?